geekpradd/geekpradd.github.io/life/post.md

 She realized that there wasn't much charge left.
 She verbally lashed on me.
 My dad joined in to.
 They said that I live in a dream world, shouted a lot.
 I cried after they left.
 This was despite the fact that he had a portable charger that he could use to charge his phone with.

 I cried in the end in my coaching centre.
 It felt bad.
-I felt like a disappoint them.
+I felt like I disappointed them.

 Have they even seen the course that I have to put up with?
 Class 9 already is huge considering SST + IITJEE stuff which I enjoy.
 So it's not possible to be perfect in everything.
 But I guess they'll never realize that.